abdulmakuya/cs_web_project/js-sprintsheet-2.md

 Back in editor
 Launch terminal within VSCode by "Ctrl+Shift+`", and start the server by "npm start".
-Note: saving refreshed the changes in browser automatically.
+Note: saving refreshed the changes in browser automatically with the lite server and browser sync activated.